 - Reduces the appearance of photodamage.

 So you can see that fractional lasers are able to improve your skin’s complexion from all angles.
-It can successfully address everything from texture to pigmentation and to signs of aging.
+It can successfully address everything from texture to skin pigmentation and to signs of aging.

 The number-one benefit of fractional lasers is that the treatment is worth trying among other skin treatments.
 The trick is you should go to a board – for treatment.